Lexmidan/ML_tokamak/theory.md

-### Type I ELMs. the ELM repetition frequency νELM increases with heating power.
-There is
+## Types of ELMS

-no detectable magnetic precursor oscillation.
+* Type I ELMs. the ELM repetition frequency νELM increases with heating power.
+There is no detectable magnetic precursor oscillation.
 However, the level of broadband magnetic and density turbulent fluctuations increases prior to a type I ELM.
 Ideal ballooning analysis shows that the plasma edge is always close to the stability limit α ≈ αcrit [7].
-* Type I ELMs appear as isolated sharp bursts on the Dα-signal.
+Type I ELMs appear as isolated sharp bursts on the Dα-signal.
 * Type II ELMs.
 If, in a DIII-D discharge exhibiting type I ELMs, the shape of the plasma cross section is changed towards higher elongation and triangularity, the appearance of the ELMs may change: they become more frequent and the magnitude of the Dα-burst